-With so many credit cards available, it’s not surprising that careful thought is required to decide which one to select.
+With so many credit cards available, it’s not surprising that careful thought is required to decide on the best card to choose.
 Many folks, especially Millennials, have a cautious attitude towards credit, perhaps due to large student loans.
 Nonetheless, the right credit card, responsibly managed, can provide you with features that improve your lifestyle.
 Even if you have no credit history, almost everyone can qualify for some kind of credit card.
 Read on to learn which factors to consider when choosing the card that suits you best.

 Your First Card Might Be Basic

-If you have a low credit score, your next card will offer probably offer few frills and a modest credit limit.
+If you have a low credit score, your next credit card will offer probably offer few frills with no rewards and a modest credit limit.
 The good news is that there are many cards that match this description and that charge no annual fee.
 You can use your credit card to improve your creditworthiness by making timely payments.
-After six to nine months of responsible use, the credit card companies will be much more willing to offer you their fancier cards.
+As you build credit, your options increase.
+After six to nine months of responsible use, your credit score will improve and the card issuers will be much more willing to offer you their fancier cards with more rewards and lower interest rates.
+It’s important to build credit / improve your credit score as this will enable you to get the best interest rates in future, and you can do this by paying off your credit card on time each month.

 Cash Back, Points or Miles?

-Many cards offer rewards when used to make purchases.
+There are many different card offers out there to choose from, and many credit cards offer rewards when used to make purchases.
 Cash back cards offer cold hard cash, the most versatile reward.
-You’ll find cards that offer 3% to 5% back (or more) on selected purchases and at least 1% cash back on all other purchases.
-If you like to travel, you might consider cards that offer frequent flier miles on one or more airlines.
-The third type of reward, points, can be exchanged for cash or miles, or can be used to directly purchase selected items.
+You’ll find credit cards that offer 3% to 5% cash back (or more) on selected purchases and at least 1% cash back on all other purchases.
+If you like to travel, you might consider credit cards that offer frequent flier miles on one or more airlines.
+The third type of reward, points, can be exchanged for cash back or miles, or can be used to directly purchase selected items.
+There are many types of credit card offers and rewards so shop around to see what the best ones are for you.

 Cards Compete by Offering Introductory Bonuses to New Members

-Many cards will pay you a lump sum bonus if you use your card for a set amount of purchases in the first three months after opening the account.
+When trying to choose the best card for you, shop around for the best sign up rewards and credit card offers.
+Many card issuers will pay you a lump sum sign up bonus / cash back if you use your card for a set amount of purchases in the first three months after opening the account.
 You might also be offered an introductory period of 0% interest on purchases and balance transfers.
 The period might run from 6 to 18 months.
 After that, you’ll be assessed interest at a specified annual percentage rate (APR) on any remaining balance that you don’t fully pay by the due date for the current billing cycle.
+If you’re a frequent flyer, make sure to check out which cards offer a substantial number of air-miles with your favorite airline as a sign up bonus.

 No Credit?
 No Problem!